-Bob munched chicken nuggets as he watched the end credits.
+Bob munched chicken-nuggets as he watched the credits.
 His eyes lingered on each still image.
-“I’m so high—I can’t see that as anything but a drawing,” he said.
+“I’m so bug-eyed—I can’t see that as anything but a drawing,” he said.
 “That’s not a giant robot, it’s a drawing of a giant robot.
 That’s not a space-laser, that’s a drawing of a space-laser.
 That’s not the moon, it’s—”

-“When I get high,” Dan interrupted, “people look like awkward primates.
+“When I get bug-eyed,” Dan interrupted, “people look like awkward monkeys.
 Our cheek-bones seem simian.
 We walk like upright apes.
-Our language is like monkeys alerting each other to hawks and snakes.”
+Our language is like primates alerting each other to hawks and snakes.”

 Jay rubbed his eyes at Bob and Dan.
 It was like seeing faces for the first time.
-“I need some air.”
+“I could use some air.”

 Jay counted his fingers.
 “One, two, three, four, five,” he counted on his left hand.
 “Six, seven, eight, nine, ten,” he counted on his right.
 “I’m awake.”

 When he lowered his hands, he found a cloud on the horizon.
-He watched it morph faster, it seemed, than any ordinary cloud.
+It morphed faster than any ordinary cloud.
 He thought it looked like a white fox.
 The fox stepped over the forest onto the grass with the misunderstanding of a Magritte.
 “JayJay!
 Are you hallucinating too?”